Lockheed F-104 Starfighter: Operators

 As of 2019, the FAA registry listed 12 privately owned F-104s in the United States.

 Starfighters Inc, a civilian demonstration team in Florida, operates several former Italian Air Force F-104 Starfighters.
 Another, 5303 (104633), civil registry N104JR, is owned and operated by a private collector in Arizona.

+Specifications (F-104G)

+3-view line drawing of the Lockheed F-104B Starfighter.